pradipbedre/PERN-Restaurant-Finder-App/README.md

 Step1: Create DB design
 Step2: Create Server and create api end points
 Step3: Connect server to postgres by using node-postgres library
+Step4: Set up frontend with react
+Step5: Use bootstrap and font Awesome for styling

 ## Database Design